The topic you requested could not be found.

 A treatment sheet is where a physical exam, anesthesia, services, and other notes are included.
 HERE is an example of a treatment sheet.
 Note: This is the HQ Treatment Sheet but you can create your own as a template.
 Accessing the Treatment Sheet A live,…

-Step 3: Exam & Pre-Med
+Step 3: Exam & Pre-Med (Daily Task)

-What To Do During Your Day » Step 3: Exam & Pre-Med
+What To Do During Your Day » Step 3: Exam & Pre-Med (Daily Task)

 Clinic HQ makes it to easy to enter exam information in real-time in a paperless system.
 In a high volume spay/neuter clinic, the goal of a presurgical exam is to determine if the patient is healthy enough for anesthesia, detect any causes for increased…